 Quizlet is one of my favorite websites for studying.
 I use it when I want to remember new things when I want to prepare for a test or exam, and also when I’m traveling.

-Quizlet is 100% free.
-You can create your own cards from textbooks or the web in seconds.
+You can setup a free account & create your own cards from textbooks or the web in seconds.

 Quizlet uses spaced repetition which you’ll find improves how quickly you memorize.
 It’s great if you need to learn words quickly.

 As well as words, you can also study images using Quizlet.
 You could memorize the different parts of a flower or even create your own set to remember how something works.